Why you can trust Jerry

-If you've spotted rust on your light fixture, it's time to take action!
+If you've spotted rust on your bathroom light fixture, it's time to take action.

 You can use different things to remove rust, most of which you probably already have on hand.

-Steel wool: If the rust is light, you don't need to apply any product to remove it.
+If the rust is light, you don't need to apply any product to remove it.
 Gently brushing away the rust with some steel wool will probably suffice.
-However, be careful not to apply too much pressure; steel wool can easily scratch metal surfaces.
+However, be careful not to apply too much pressure—steel wool can easily scratch metal surfaces.

-Baking soda: This is an excellent alternative if you want to apply a paste instead of a liquid.
+Baking soda is an excellent alternative if you want to apply a paste instead of a liquid.
 Mix some baking soda with water until it thickens, then cover the affected areas and let rest for 30 minutes.
 Afterward, brush the rust off with steel wool.

-Rust remover: There are also chemical rust removers available for purchase.
-Apply it according to the instructions on the bottle.
+There are also chemical rust removers available for purchase.
+Apply any chemical rust remover according to the instructions on the bottle.

 How to prevent rust from reoccurring